chakravarthi-kudumula/Superstore_Sales_Dashboard_using_PowerBI/README.md

 <p>Open the file using PowerBI Desktop.</p>
 <p>Connect the PowerBI file to the provided dataset, "Superstore_Sales_Dataset.csv."</p>
 <p>Interact with the dashboard visuals for a dynamic and engaging experience.</p>

-<p>Note: This is an interactive dashboard, allowing viewers to explore and analyze the data interactively.
-Feel free to click on various elements to get a deeper understanding of the insights presented.</p>
+<h1>Note: This is an interactive dashboard, allowing viewers to explore and analyze the data interactively.
+Feel free to click on various elements to get a deeper understanding of the insights presented.</h1>

 <h3>Data Source</h3>